The Top Myths About Adopting Contract Management Software

 Myth 1: It’s too expensive

-Today’s contract management software landscape is made up of hundreds of solutions, meaning you should be able to find something that addresses your needs and improves the way you manage agreements without breaking the bank.
+Today’s CLM software landscape is made up of hundreds of solutions, meaning you should be able to find something that addresses your needs and improves your contract management workflow without breaking the bank.
 There are multiple factors that can dictate the price range for software (number of documents, specific features and functionality, etc.), but for those in need of a better way to sign, store, monitor, and report on contracts, you can find viable solutions for less than $10k per year.

 Myth 2: It takes too long to get started